barcode007/pin_fetch/README.md

 To run locally :

 1.npm install

 2.npm run dev

-then press o to run it on browser
+3.press o to run it on browser